qrdate/qrdate/README.md

 ## QR Date V1 Dynamic spec

 Use this spec when you're hosting a verification page for QR Dates on your server.
 Anyone scanning a QR Date will load your website for verification.
-The public key will not be included in the QR code, so it can be shorter.
+The public key will not be included in the generated URL, so it can be shorter.

 ```
 https://qrdate.org/v?s=x9hKYrJH0e0BPyVqwnKMAMmxEudkvJccqzjHgaheWFJEd86rW_XdwCKZid7k0teMq7Ygp1PfAJhnT64WcyD6CA&t=1646109781467&e=bsCmuR7InOXGSns6vHYEzpJFvLhwqBYVu1g2-aVK-lI